 So if you go to Toulouse or even Bordeaux, many people will eat chocolatine and not a pain au chocolat!
 But don’t worry we are all talking about this same lovely chocolate croissant made with puff pastry, butter and two chocolate sticks in its centre!

 But when you look a bit closer.
-You realise that only 60% of the people use chocolatine in Nouvelle Aquitaine, the region of Bordeaux, the northern part of the southwest of France and less than 50% for the Occitanie region, around Toulouse.
+You realise that only 60% of the people use chocolatine in Nouvelle Aquitaine, the region of Bordeaux, the northern part of the southwest of France and less than 50% in the Occitanie region, around Toulouse.

 Chocolatine 0 – Pain au chocolat 1